duckinator/jim/README.md

 # `jwl`, a build and release tool for pure-Ruby gems

-`jwl` is a minimal tool for building and (eventually) publishing pure-Ruby gems.
+`jwl` is a tool for building and publishing pure-Ruby gems.

 Features:
 - signs in to a gem host
 - builds gems
 - cleans up after itself (if you ask it to)
+- can publish gems to GitHub Releases
-- will eventually be able to publish gems
+- will eventually be able to publish gems to gem hosts
 - packing an entire (pure-Ruby) gem into a single file

 Things `jwl` is not going to do: